 - To find your nearest Senior Center, visit: laparks.org/scc

-The Los Angeles Central Library and all LA Library branches serve as cooling centers during normal hours of operation.
+The Los Angeles Central Library and all branches serve as cooling centers during normal hours of operation, including Sunday hours at regional branches.
 Stop by to enjoy a book or browse the internet while you take a break from summer heat.

 - To find your nearest library branch, visit: lapl.org/branches